LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W03-D2-ImageMaps.md

 ### WebP

-**W**eb **P**icture  is a newer type of compression that is becoming more popular for use on web pages.
-It offers better compression than JPEG or PNG and can also be used for animated images.
+**W**eb **P**icture  is a newer type of compression algorithm that is becoming more popular for use on web pages.
+It offers better compression than JPEG or PNG, can be used for either lossless or lossy compression and for still or animated images.